-Welcome to our new member Blackthorn.
-This incredible sea salt is delicious and sparkling: beautiful flakes with a wonderful sense of terroir.
+Blackthorn is an incredible sea salt, delicious and sparkling: beautiful flakes with a wonderful sense of terroir.

 Blackthorn use 100% pure west coast sea water to work their magic.
 You really can taste the sea and nature.
 The crystals have a tiny hint of golden hue from passing through the thorny sloe (blackthorn) branches, trickling peacefully over the thorns and down the tower.
 Each twig with its enhanced surface area from the thorns plays it role in increasing the salinity as the water drops travel downwards.
 The sea wind does the rest until only an intense briny liquid is left to collect at its base.
 Ascending the tower is simultaneously awesome and calming: the constant gentle sound and the strong wooden beams are reassuring and powerful.
 Food production using the elements!